magento/devdocs/guides/v1.0/migration/README.md

 	Reach out to your extension providers to see if they have been ported yet.

 ## Install the migration tool
 This section discusses how to install the Magento migration tool.
-You can install from either <a href="http://packages.magento.com/#magento/data-migration-tool" target="_blank">packages.magento.com</a> or from the TBD GitHub repository.
+You can install it from either <a href="http://packages.magento.com/#magento/data-migration-tool" target="_blank">packages.magento.com</a> or from the TBD GitHub repository.

 ### Install the tool from a GitHub repository
 To install the migration tool from GitHub, use the following steps:

 1. Go to TBD.
 2. Create or navigate to an empty directory on your Magento 2 server.
-2. Clone the repository using either the <a href="https://help.github.com/articles/which-remote-url-should-i-use/">SSH or HTTPS protocol</a>.
+2.	<a href="http://gitref.org/creating/">Clone the repository</a> using either the <a href="https://help.github.com/articles/which-remote-url-should-i-use/">SSH or HTTPS protocol</a>.

 ### Install the tool from packages.magento.com
 To install the migration tool, you must update `composer.json` in the Magento root installation directory to provide the location of the migration tool package.